Spacecom seeks to keep Xinwei deal alive after satellite destroyed

-JERUSALEM Israeli satellite operator Space Communications (SCC.TA) said on Sunday it was working on an amended deal to be acquired by Beijing Xinwei Technology Group (600485.SS) after a Spacecom communications satellite was destroyed last week.
+JERUSALEM, Sept 4 Israeli satellite operator Space Communications said on Sunday it was working on an amended deal to be acquired by Beijing Xinwei Technology Group after a Spacecom communications satellite was destroyed last week.

 Xinwei last month agreed to buy Spacecom for $285 million, saying the deal was contingent on the successful launch of Spacecom's Amos-6 satellite - which was due to take place on Saturday.